protango/Web-Orbits/readme.md

 1. Open your browser to localhost:3000

 ### Development ###
-Open another terminal instance and run `gulp watch`.
+Open another terminal instance and run `npm run watch`.
 This will watch the interface files for changes and recompile on the fly.

 ## Troubleshooting ##
 If you encounter this error on Windows: `Error: Node Sass does not yet support your current environment: Windows 64-bit with Unsupported runtime` when performing the `npm run build` step, run the following command to rebuild node-sass: `npm rebuild node-sass`.
 Ensure you either have Visual Studio or windows-build-tools installed when doing this.